 The closest thing to natural teeth

 Many patients visiting our Glasgow dental practice are distressed about losing their natural teeth and are looking for a solution that restores function as well as appearance.
 Dental implants do both.
 They are the closest thing to natural teeth and, with proper care and regular visits to your dentist and hygienist, will last you upwards of 25 years.
-They integrate directly with your jaw bone, acting like the roots of your natural teeth.
-This means that they provide a firm support for replacement teeth – dentures, crowns or bridges – enabling you to bite and chew a full and healthy diet.
+They integrate directly with your jaw bone, acting as the roots of your natural teeth.
+This means that they provide firm support for replacement teeth – dentures, crowns, or bridges – enabling you to bite and chew a full and healthy diet.
 This is a particular benefit for patients who have been wearing traditional unsecured dentures for some time, who find that their diet may be restricted to soft foods.

 Preventing bone loss and facial sagging

 Another advantage of dental implants is that, because they integrate with your jaw bone, they help to prevent the problems of bone loss and associated skin sagging that plague patients wearing unsecured dentures.
-At our Glasgow dental practice we can help patients who have already suffered bone loss and facial sagging with a combination of bone grafts, dental implants and facial rejuvenation treatments, to give you back a more youthful appearance.
+At our Glasgow dental practice, we can help patients who have already suffered bone loss and facial sagging with a combination of bone grafts, dental implants, and facial rejuvenation treatments, to give you back a more youthful appearance.
 When you come for your initial consultation, your implant dentist will be able to advise you if you need a bone graft before having implant treatment, to maximize the chances of successful treatment.

 Even if you don’t have a chipped or broken tooth, but the alignment of your jawline may not be perfect.
 This could make you self-conscious nervous while smiling.
 Dental Implants could be your solution.